nikhilarokkam/Interactive-Puzzle-Application/README.md

 In my puzzle application a penguin named Flappy is held captive in a research station.
 And we need to rescue it by solving puzles,finding the hidden clues.
 ### Usage
 1.XAMPP SERVER for PHP,MySQl<br/>
-2.vscode , sublimetext or any coding platform<br/>
+2.VSCode , Sublimetext or any Coding Platform<br/>
 3.Knowledge of HTML,CSS,JavaScript,PHP,MySQL<br/><br/><br/>